Andrew Jackson and the slave trade: Connection to other Jackson controversies

 In 1834, with Jacksonian federal Indian Removal well underway, The Liberator abolitionist newspaper published Nashville minister Marius R. Robinson's report on the internal slave trade:

 In Mississippi and Louisiana the slave market is literally crowded.
 There are three principal reasons for the large demand.—1st.
 The high price of cotton last fall, induced many planters to go more largely into the cultivation of it, which increased the demand for laborers.
 2nd.
 The cholera has swept off thousands of negroes during the last two years, and the planters are now filling up the ranks made thin by this scourge.
 3rd.
 The country wrested from the Choctaw Indians has recently been brought into market.
 Of course the lands must now be cultivated by slaves.

-Jackson's use of the apparatus of the government during his career as a U.S. Army general, U.S. Indian agent, and U.S. president carried forward the core values of the slave speculator.
-As told by historian William W. Freehling in 2008: